crowdAI/crowdai-client-py/README.md

 * Learning2RunChallengeNIPS2017
   - `submit`:
     Submits a docker tar dump for the [NIPS 2017: Learning to Run Challenge]
+* AIGeneratedMusicChallenge
+  - `submit`:
+    Submits a midi file of length 3600 seconds (at 120 bpm) to the grading interface

 # Author
 S.P.
 Mohanty <sharada.mohanty@epfl.ch>